Perth City Link: Rail

 Work commenced in 2010 with the project initially scheduled for completion in mid-2014.
 By early 2013 the project was running six months ahead of schedule.

 Tunneling commenced on 31 January 2012, with Premier Colin Barnett, Transport Minister Troy Buswell, Lord Mayor Lisa Scaffidi and Senator Louise Pratt (representing Federal Infrastructure Minister Anthony Albanese) taking part in a ceremony in which several documents were placed in a time capsule and buried at the station, to be unearthed in 2031.

 After a six-day shutdown, trains began running through the new tunnel on 18 July 2013.

 The final part of the project, the pedestrian underpass, was officially opened on 19 December 2013, signaling the completion of the rail project, six months ahead of schedule.

 Bus

 The $249 million Perth Busport was the second stage of the Perth City Link.
 It involved the demolition of the Wellington Street Bus Station, which opened in 1973, and the construction of Australia's first dynamic stand allocation underground bus station at the same location.
 It opened on 17 July 2016.

 Precincts

 The Arena

 Located at the western end of the site, this precinct centres around the Perth Arena.

 King Square

 In late January 2014 Leighton Properties started construction on the King Square precinct on the former Perth Entertainment Centre site.
-Four office buildings were constructed with Shell Australia, John Holland Group, P&N Bank and HBF as tenants.
-In May 2013, three of the buildings were sold to the Dexus Property Group.
+Four office buildings were constructed with Shell Australia, John Holland, P&N Bank and HBF as tenants.
+In May 2013, three of the buildings were sold to Dexus.
 The buildings (along with the precinct) were completed in December 2015 and tenanted by early 2016.